Do MLLMs Exhibit Human-like Perceptual Behaviors? HVSBench: A Benchmark for MLLM Alignment with Human Perceptual Behavior: Experiments

-We design a Cropping-Based Prominence Enhancement, aiming to show one of the applications by a better HVS-aligned MLLM in the prominent field.
-Specifically, we examine how GPT-4o crops the image to enhance the prominence of one object: a photo.
+\ysqq{While human perception mimicry may not be universally beneficial, but we stress its value in key tasks.} \textbf{(1)} Mimicking human perception can significantly improve tasks requiring precise visual grounding, such as QA, captioning and visual searching.
+As shown in Table~\ref{tab:vstar} (which is obtained from the \ysqq{Table 4 of}~\cite{wu2024v}), models mimicking human fixation mechanisms achieve shorter search lengths on COCO-Search18, improving efficiency and accuracy. \ysqq{\textbf{(2)} In HVS-related downstream tasks, models better aligned with HVS perform better. } \ysqq{For example, Qwen2-VL outperforms MiniCPM-V in our HVSBench and also in general tasks such as human perception, visual illusion (MMMU, HallusionBench) , but is comparable or worse in tasks unrelated to HVS like math reasoning (MathVision).} \textbf{(3)} Practical applications like autonomous driving, perception in robots, assistive tools for the visually impaired, and tasks directly related to the HVS (\eg, saliency prediction), further demonstrate the benefits where HVS alignment ensures intuitive, user-centered outputs. \textbf{(4)} We also provide a potential application and show that content generation models better aligned with the HVS can produce more reasonable outputs. \ysqq{Taking the prominent field as an example, we design a smart thumbnailing based on cropping and prominence enhancement to illustrate as shown in Fig.~\ref{fig:application_crop}.} Specifically, we examine how GPT-4o crops the image to enhance the prominence of one object: a photo.
 GPT-4o with a task-specific hint generates a reasonable analysis and successfully crops the image to highlight the photo, compared to the result without hint, demonstrating better alignment with HVS.
 This can be directly applied to automated design, context-aware content generation, and visual storytelling.

-Such improvements in alignment with HVS are crucial, not only for enhancing the performance of vision models~\cite{vaswani2017attention}, but also for facilitating emerging applications with broad societal and technological impact, e.g., perception in autonomous vehicles and robots, human-robot collaboration, assistive tools for the visually impaired, and even tasks like saliency ranking~\cite{deng2024advancing}.